pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 ScriptManager.RegisterStartupScript(this, typeof(Page), "UpdateMsg", "window.parent.postMessage('CloseCustomActionDialogRefresh', '*');", true);
 ```

-## Removing the app link from the recents menu ##
+## Removing the add-in link from the recents menu ##

-In order to only remove the app entry in the Recents menu, the following code is executed
+In order to only remove the add-in entry in the Recents menu, the following code is executed

 ```C#
  NavigationNodeCollection nodes = web.Navigation.QuickLaunch;